-Course Title: Introduction to Spreadsheets
+Course Title: Introduction to Databases

-I. Course Description: This course is an introduction to the operation and uses of a spreadsheet program.
-Topics covered include working with cells and cell data, managing workbooks, formatting and printing worksheets, modifying workbooks, creating and revising formulas, creating and modifying graphics, and workgroup collaboration.
-Students taking this course in an online format must have access to a computer with a spreadsheet program.
+I. Course Description: This course is an introduction to the operation and uses of a database management program.
+The student will learn how to create and manipulate a simple relational database using Access.
+Topics include creating and modifying tables, addition of and modification of data in tables, using queries to view data in one or more tables, use of forms to view and update tables, and creation of simple reports including mailing labels.
+Students taking this course in an online format must have access to a computer with Microsoft Access.
 Prerequisites: None.
-1 Cr.
+Familiarity working in a Microsoft Windows environment is recommended.1 Cr.
 (2 Lec., 2 Lab. for 5 weeks) Fall and spring semesters.